Host plants:

 Habitat:

-Jordanita subsolana inhabits warm and dry, rough pastures and similar habitats with stocks of host plant.
+Jordanita subsolana inhabits warm and dry, sometimes also more humid, rough pastures and similar habitats with stocks of host plant.
 In Provence, I found many larvae on the margin of a freshly ballasted forest road through a species-rich dry open woodland with grasslands and Cirsium eriophorum (Massif de la Sainte Baume).
-In Northern Greece Jordanita subsolana develops also in somewhat more humid sites as is shown by larval observations at a ditch near Grevena.
+In northern Greece Jordanita subsolana develops also in somewhat more humid sites as is shown by larval observations at a ditch near Grevena.
+In the southern Alps and mountain ranges of the Balkans Jordanita subsolana is often common in thistle stands on pastures, in humid depressions, on gravel or ruderal sites.

 Life cycle: